zacharysang/prolog/wp/README.md

 but it feels like these features will be useful when searching for and proving certain properties about given software.

 ## The Vision
-The goal of this tool is to allow the user to select a given line of code and to ask: what variables values needed to eb assigned to get to this point?
+The goal of this tool is to allow the user to select a given line of code and to ask: what variables values needed to be assigned to get to this point?
 or: what variable values are needed for this statement to produce this state?

 ## The approach
 * Build a utility to parse code into a prolog knowledge base (this will be most of the work)
 * Define concepts in prolog such as literals, operators, statements, etc. that can be used as the terminology in queries
 * provide a means for people to access and use this tool with any codebase

+## What does this look like right now?
+lol.
+I am starting by limiting state to the current location in code.
+By doing this, I am hoping to answer the question:
+What state is required for me to reach this line in the program?